Totally $\Delta$-modular IPs with two non-zeros in most rows: Introduction

 Almost 30 years ago, Shevchenko~\cite{She96} asked for generalizations of this result to IPs on constraint matrices with bounded subdeterminants.
 We call a matrix $M$ \emph{totally $\Delta$-modular}, if all its subdeterminants are in $[-\Delta,\Delta]\cap\Z$.
 A fundamental open question in combinatorial optimization is the following:

 \emph{Can we solve \eqref{eq_ip} in polynomial time, when $M$ is totally $\Delta$-modular?}

 In a breakthrough paper, Artmann, Weismantel \& Zenklusen~\cite{AWZ17} answered the question in the affirmative for $\Delta=2$.
 Generalizing their ideas to $\Delta\ge3$ has proven to be difficult, despite some progress, see e.g. Nägele, Santiago \& Zenklusen~\cite{NSZ24}.
-A different approach was taken by Fiorini, Joret, Weltge \& Yuditsky~\cite{FJWY22}, who fix $\Delta$ to be an arbitrary constant, and further require a structural condition on $M$, see \Cref{thm_twononzeros}.
+Fiorini, Joret, Weltge \& Yuditsky~\cite{FJWY25} fix $\Delta$ to be an arbitrary constant, and further require a structural condition on $M$, see \Cref{thm_twononzeros}.

-\begin{theorem}[Fiorini, Joret, Weltge, \& Yuditsky~\cite{FJWY22}] Let $\Delta\in\N$.
+\begin{theorem}[Fiorini, Joret, Weltge \& Yuditsky~\cite{FJWY25}] Let $\Delta\in\N$.
 There is a polynomial-time algorithm to solve~\eqref{eq_ip} if $M$ is totally $\Delta$-modular and has at most two non-zeros per row (or column). \end{theorem}

 Another example for restricting the structure of the constraint matrix are \emph{nearly totally unimodular matrices} as studied by Aprile et al.~\cite{AFJ24}.
 The same idea has also proven helpful for a strongly polynomial-time algorithm for linear programming, see Dadush et al.~\cite{DKN24}, who also study the case of two non-zeros per row (or column).